OmkarJadhav98/online-food-ordering-system/README.md

 <li>Order Management: Restaurants can view and update the status of orders.</li>
 <li>Profile Management: Restaurants can update their contact information and business details.</li>

-Delivery Executive
+## Delivery Executive

-Order Assignment: Delivery executives are assigned orders for delivery.
+<li>Order Assignment: Delivery executives are assigned orders for delivery.</li>
-Update Status: Delivery executives can update the status of the order (e.g., out for delivery, delivered).
+<li>Update Status: Delivery executives can update the status of the order (e.g., out for delivery, delivered).</li>

 Administrator